-Because lenders have no way of knowing how responsible you are with money, they’re much more likely to approve borrowers who have a track record of making on-time payments.
+If lenders have no way of knowing how responsible you are with money, they’re less likely to approve you.
+Lenders are much more likely to approve borrowers who have a track record of making on-time payments.

 The same thing happens when you have left your credit cards ‘dormant’.

-If it’s been too long since you’ve used your credit, then the reporting agencies might – again – have no idea of how responsible you would be with borrowed money.
+If it’s been too long since you’ve used your credit, then the reporting agencies have no idea of how responsible you would be with borrowed money.

-Would you trust a person to drive you around if they have a driver’s license, but hasn’t driven a car in over 50 years?
+Would you trust a person to drive you around if they had a driver’s license, but hadn’t driven a car in over 50 years?
 Maybe, but maybe not.
 You just wouldn’t know for sure if they’re still good at driving.